dendibakh/perf-book/chapters/8-Overview-Of-Performance-Analysis-Tools/8-7 Tracy.md

 Most of the tools explored so far fall under the category of sampling profilers.
 These are great when you want to identify hot-spots in your code, but in some cases they might not provide enough granularity for analysis.
 Depending on the profiler sampling frequency and the behavior of your program, most functions could be fast enough that they don't show up in a profiler.
 In some scenarios you might want to manually define which parts of your program need to be measured consistently.
 Video games, for instance, render frames (the final image shown on screen) on average at 60 frames per second (FPS); some monitors allow up to 144 FPS.
 At 60 FPS, each frame has as little as 16 milliseconds to complete the work before moving on to the next one.
 Developers pay particular attention to frames that go above this threshold, as this causes visible stutter in games and can ruin the player experience.
 This situation is hard to capture with a sampling profiler, as they usually only provide the total time taken for a given function.

 Developers have created profilers that provide features helpful in specific environments, usually with a marker API that you can use to manually instrument your code.
 This allows you to observe performance of a particular function or a block of code (later refered as a *zone*).
 Continuing with the game industry, there are a few tools in this space: some are integrated directly into game engines like Unreal, while others are provided as external libraries and tools that can be integrated into your project.
 Some of the most commonly used profilers are [Tracy](https://github.com/wolfpld/tracy), RAD Telemetry, [Remotery](https://github.com/Celtoys/Remotery), and [Optick](https://github.com/bombomby/optick) (Windows only).
 Next, we showcase Tracy, as this seems to be one the more popular projects, however these concepts apply to the other profilers as well.

+### What you can do with Tracy: {.unlisted .unnumbered}

+- Debug performance anomalies in a program, e.g. slow frames.
+- Correlate slow events with other events in a system.
+- Find common characteristics among slow events
+- Inspect source code and assembly.
+- Do "before-after" comparison.

+### What you cannot do with Tracy: {.unlisted .unnumbered}

+- Examine CPU microarchitectural issues, e.g. collect various performance counters.

+### Case Study: Analyzing Slow Frames with Tracy {.unlisted .unnumbered}

 In the example below, we use the [ToyPathTracer](https://github.com/wolfpld/tracy/tree/master/examples/ToyPathTracer)[^1] program, a simple path tracer, a technique similar to ray-tracing that shoots thousands of rays per pixel into the scene to render a realistic image.
 To process a frame, the implementation distributes the processing of each row of pixels to a separate thread.

 To emulate a typical scenario where Tracy can help to root cause the problem, we manually modified the code such that some frames would consume more time than others. [@lst:TracyInstrumentation] shows the sketch of the code along with added Tracy instrumentation.
 Notice, we randomly select frames to slow down.
 Also, we included Tracy's header and added `ZoneScoped` and `FrameMark` macros to the functions that we want to track.
 The `FrameMark` macro can be inserted to identify individual frames in the profiler.
 The duration of each frame will be visible on the timeline, which is very useful.